sovrin-foundation/sovrin-rfc/text/sovrin-tokens/README.md

 transactions, and how can this impact be mitigated?
 - Should the token and fees plugins be merged into a single plugin?
 - Is Plenum too "heavy" for token transactions?
-   - Is it even possible to use a different consensus algorithm for the payment sub-ledger?
+   - Would it even be possible to use a different consensus algorithm for the payment sub-ledger?
 - Are there GDPR and privacy issues that need to be addressed?
 - How could the adjustment of the fee schedule in response to changes in the